 Nomination Format and Key Dates

 A nomination for the Ren Potts Medal is a document of one to four pages describing the case for the nomination and providing and/or citing evidence supporting this case.
-The selection panel will consider each case submitted (the selection panel for 2018 is Belinda Spratt, Jerzy Filar, Hussein Abbass and Simon Dunstall).
+The selection panel will consider each case submitted.

-The award winner for 2018 will be announced at the ASOR/MODSIM/DORS National Conference in December 2018.
+Nominations for 2019 have closed.
+The recipient for 2019, if awarded, will be announced at the ASOR National Conference in December 2019.

 Citations for Previous Ren Potts Award Winners